UKPLab/emnlp2018-activation-functions/README.md

 https://www.tu-darmstadt.de/

-Don't hesitate to send us an e-mail or report an issue, if something is broken (and it shouldn't be) or if you have further questions.
+Don't hesitate to send us an e-mail or report an issue, if something is broken or if you have further questions.

 ## Data